VeniceUnleashed/VU-Docs/content/vext/guides/concepts.md

 Events:Dispatch('MyCustomEvent', 1, 2, 3)
 ```

-For more in-depth information about Events, check out the [Introduction to Events](/vext/guides/events/) guide.
+For more in-depth information about Events, check out the [in-depth Events guide](/vext/guides/events/).
 It is recommended that you finish reading this guide first as concepts explained further down will be used.

 ## NetEvents